Rideshare Fare Calculator

 where F is the base fare, D represents distance, rd is the per-mile rate, T denotes time, rt is the per-minute rate, S is the surge multiplier, and B is the booking fee.

-In plain language, the formula works in stages.
+In plain language, the rideshare fare calculator works in stages.
 First, you add the base fare to the distance charge and the time charge.
 That gives you the core trip fare before demand-based pricing.
 Next, you multiply that subtotal by the surge multiplier.
 Finally, you add the booking fee.
 This order matters.
 In many pricing systems, the booking fee is a separate fixed amount rather than something multiplied by surge.
 That is why a 2× surge does not necessarily double the entire final total; it usually doubles only the fare portion before the booking fee is added.

 This structure also explains why longer trips can become expensive in two different ways at once.
 A route with more miles increases the distance component, while heavy traffic increases the time component.
 If both happen during a surge period, the multiplier amplifies the subtotal.
 Understanding that interaction can help you decide whether it is worth waiting a little longer, choosing a different pickup time, or comparing another transportation option.

-Suppose you plan a 7-mile trip that takes 15 minutes.
+This rideshare fare calculator example uses a 7-mile trip that takes 15 minutes.
 Using sample rates of $2.50 base fare, $1.10 per mile, $0.25 per minute, and a $1.95 booking fee, the fare with no surge is calculated as follows:

 ( 2.50 + 7 × 1.10 + 15 × 0.25 ) × 1 + 1.95 = 15.90

-Here is the same example broken into plain steps.
+Here is the same rideshare fare calculator example broken into plain steps.
 The distance charge is 7 × 1.10 = 7.70.
 The time charge is 15 × 0.25 = 3.75.
 Add those to the base fare of 2.50 and you get a subtotal of 13.95.
 With no surge, that subtotal stays 13.95.
 Then add the booking fee of 1.95, which gives a final estimate of 15.90.
 This kind of step-by-step check is useful if you want to verify the result manually.

 ( 2.50 + 7 × 1.10 + 15 × 0.25 ) × 1.5 + 1.95 = 22.88

-That example shows why surge pricing can have a noticeable effect even when the route itself does not change.
+That comparison shows why surge pricing can have a noticeable effect even when the route itself does not change.
 The booking fee remains fixed, but the fare subtotal is multiplied upward.
 If you are deciding whether to request a ride immediately or wait for demand to cool down, this comparison gives you a realistic sense of the tradeoff.

-Sample economy-tier rates in selected U.S. cities
+Sample economy-tier rideshare rates in selected U.S. cities

 City Base ($) Per Mile ($) Per Minute ($)